careerbuilder/DataScienceAPIDocumentation/SemanticAutocomplete.md

 ### Value
 A value object represents the surface forms associated with the type(cannonical) suggested for autocomplete.
-E.g., provided "e" as a query, under the job_title `type` you would see results like engineer, executive, sales executive, etc.
+E.g., provided "e" as a query, under the `type` *job_title* you would see `names` like engineer, executive, sales executive, etc.

 | Field | Type | Description |
 |-------|------|-------------|